Skip to content

 db = DFF.CONN('demo_influxdb', database='my_database')

-Some databases do not support changing the database during a query.
-To operate on different databases, you can create multiple connectors.
+Some databases do not support changing databases during queries.
+To operate on different databases, you can create multiple Connectors.

-For DataWay, you can specify the token parameter when obtaining the connector operation object, like this:
+For DataWay, you can specify the token parameter when obtaining the Connector operation object, such as:

 Python